jonneff/textfit/Project_Master_Log.md

 ssh -i ~/.ssh/insight-jon.pem -N -f -L localhost:7778:localhost:8888 ubuntu@ec2-52-89-6-161.us-west-2.compute.amazonaws.com

 LATER, FOR TUNING SPARK PERFORMANCE:  Brian Cruz (alum) says number of partitions in Spark:  2 per core is a good number.

+2015.09.20

+Using tmux

+Need to install tmux on remote server.
+After installing, enter following on remote server:

+tmux new -s <session name>

+then start your process.
+Now you can log out, close window, get timed out and process will keep going.

+To list available sessions, enter following on remote host:

+tmux ls

+To attach to an existing session:

+tmux a -t <target session>

+Starting IPython notebook with Spark to use workers by default:

+IPYTHON_OPTS="notebook" pyspark --master spark://ip-172-31-47-195:7077 --executor-memory 6400M --driver-memory 6400M

+Patrick Zheng discovered that IPython-Spark uses just the master node to execute workbook by default.
+Adding these parameters enables you to execute IPython notebook with workers.

+Git problems:

+Do "git pull" before making changes on either the local laptop OR the server.
+That way you are always up to date.

+To access S3 from Spark IPython notebook, need to edit .profile under home directory and add the following:

+export AWS_ACCESS_KEY_ID=<your access>
+export AWS_SECRET_ACCESS_KEY=<your secret>

+I set these env variables and restarted IPython server.
+No joy.
+Do I have to restart Spark?
+Trying that next.

+Have to install afinn, tdigest etc. on worker nodes or you get this error:

+ImportError: No module named tdigest.tdigest

+It takes ~20 minutes to create subredditDigest on an 85 MB input file EVEN ON THE CLUSTER.
+Not good.
+But how much of this is Spark overhead?